mchalapuk/hyper-text-slider/doc/class-names.md

 All transitions used by the slider must match this regular expression.

-During slider upgrade [hermes-layout--slider](class-names.md#hermes-layout--slider) element is checked for presence of transition class names.
+During [slider's DOM upgrade](dom-upgrade.md) [hermes-layout--slider](class-names.md#hermes-layout--slider) element is checked for presence of transition class names.
 Transitions declared this way will be randomly used by the slider.
-After upgrade all declared transitions are removed from slider element.
+After upgrade all declared transitions are removed from slider element and added again for the duration of a transition between slides.

 Transitions may also be declared on [hermes-layout--slide](class-names.md#hermes-layout--slide) elements.
 Slider will always use transition declared on slide element when moving to this slide.
 Transition declarations of